maxrojass/FlaskSwaggerStreamingAPI/README.md

-This is a project to create a scalable HTTP api that writes raw data to a data lake in AWS S3 using also the services EC2 and Kinesis Firehose to track which features are being used by each user in order to understand what drives retention.. the code includes:
+This is a project to create a scalable HTTP api that writes raw data to a data lake in AWS S3 using also the services EC2 and Kinesis Firehose to track which features are being used by each user in order to understand what drives retention. the code includes:
 - Docker
 - Swagger
 - Terraform